lucastricanico/wordish-ios-app/README.md

 - Wordle was originally created by *Josh Wardle*.
 - It is now owned and published by *The New York Times Company*.

-Wordish is not affiliated with, endorsed by, or connected to NYT or Wordle.
+Wordish is an independent project and is not affiliated with, endorsed by, or associated with The New York Times or the official Wordle product.
 This project is non-commercial and built for learning + portfolio purposes.

 ---